Scarabaeus1031/NEXAH/README.md

 # NEXAH
 *A framework for discovering, mapping and navigating stability in complex dynamical systems.*

+NEXAH unifies:

+→ early detection
+→ field-based modeling
+→ adaptive control
+→ and emergent navigation

+into a single framework for understanding and interacting with complex systems.

 ---

 ## ⚡ Key Result — IEEE Power Systems